coderetreat/coderetreat.org/facilitators/facilitation.md

 toc: true
 audience: facilitators
 title: Facilitation
-intro: This page outlines what the structure of a coderetreat day should look like, as well as tips for effective facilitation.
+intro: This page outlines what the structure of a Coderetreat day should look like, as well as tips for effective facilitation.
 ---

 # Overview

-A coderetreat has an established, time-tested format that is optimized for focused practice.
+A Coderetreat has an established, time-tested format that is optimized for focused practice.

 * **Total Duration**: 8.30am to 5pm
 * **Length of every session**: 45 minutes followed by a 15 minute retrospective and break